 While there is great responsibility in what you do throughout the day, you’re equipped to know what can wait until tomorrow.
 That’s because as a CIO, you look beyond the tyranny of the urgent and see the opportunities for continuous improvement.
-You’re adept at problem solving and have the ability to communicate well with individuals at all levels of the organization.
+Chief information officers are adept at problem solving and have the ability to communicate well with individuals at all levels of the organization.
 Relationship building is key, as you cannot do it alone.
 But this is what makes being a CIO so rewarding.

 7:00 pm – You walk in and sit down to dinner with the family.

-8:30 pm – Your wife takes the little guy upstairs to put him to bed.
-Now you can focus on some strategic thinking.
+8:30 pm – Preparation for tomorrow.
 You prepare a presentation on why an upgrade to the HVAC system in the datacenter is needed.
 Building a backup HVAC system will be a key point of the presentation.
 You are also thinking about how to maximize the ROI from the CRM by making sure it is designed and implemented well with a focus on user training.

 You might end your day reading the business and technology section of your favorite online news source.

 Being a CIO is fast-paced, but bringing strategic value and being able to balance urgent issues and long-term strategies can earn you an annual salary of over $165,000, according to Glassdoor.
 Most companies look for candidates with a master's degree in information technology management.
+How long will it take you to become a CIO?
+Usually it will take at least 6 years of school (a bachelor's and master's degree) and then usually a decade or more of work experience.
+You'll need to be prepared to become a chief information officer by spending time working in the IT sector to gain enough experience to be prepared.
 If guiding strategy and leading a team of employees who tackle complex technical problems sounds like something you're interested in, a day like the one above could be in your future.